-Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Chief Finance Officer Leading joint work on estates, procurement, supply chain and commercial strategies to maximise value for money across the system and support wider goals of development and sustainability Audit & Risk Assurance Committee Chair Conflict of Interest Guardian A Non-Executive Member as agreed by the Board Wellbeing Guardian A Non-Executive Member as agreed by the Board Freedom to Speak Up Guardian Chief Medical Director Caldicott Guardian Chief Finance Officer Senior Information Risk Owner Chief of Staff Accountable Emergency Officer Commented [A106]: Added for clarity Chief Medical Director Using joined-up data and digital capabilities to drive clinical pathway transformation, monitor and address unwarranted variation, health inequalities and drive continuous improvement in performance and outcomes Chief Medical Director or Chief Nursing Director Approval of all full equality impact assessments following initial screening Chief Medical Director Lead for obtaining appropriate advice (prevention, diagnosis and treatment of illness) and the protection and improvement of public health Deleted: Annual Assessment Chief Medical Director Lead for promoting and using research Deleted: Annual Assessment Chief Medical Director / Chief Digital and Information Officer Leading system-wide action on data and digital: working with partners across the NHS and with local authorities to put in place smart digital and data foundations to connect health and care services to put the citizen at the centre of their care Chief Digital and Information Officer Making decisions in relation to the management of the HBL ICT Shared Services Agreement and its associated Schedules
+Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Chief Finance Officer Leading joint work on estates, procurement, supply chain and commercial strategies to maximise value for money across the system and support wider goals of development and sustainability.
+Audit & Risk Assurance Committee Chair Conflict of Interest Guardian A Non-Executive Member as agreed by the Board Wellbeing Guardian A Non-Executive Member as agreed by the Board Freedom to Speak Up Guardian Chief Medical Director Caldicott Guardian Chief Finance Officer Senior Information Risk Owner Chief of Staff Accountable Emergency Officer Chief Medical Director Using joined-up data and digital capabilities to drive clinical pathway transformation, monitor and address unwarranted variation, health inequalities and drive continuous improvement in performance and outcomes.
+Chief Medical Director or Chief Nurse Approval of all full equality impact assessments following initial screening.
+Chief Medical Director Lead for obtaining appropriate advice (prevention, diagnosis and treatment of illness) and the protection and improvement of public health.
+Chief Medical Director Lead for promoting and using research.
+Chief Medical Director / Chief Digital and Information Officer Leading system-wide action on data and digital: working with partners across the NHS and with local authorities to put in place smart digital and data foundations to connect health and care services to put the citizen at the centre of their care.
+Chief Digital and Information Officer Making decisions in relation to the management of the HBL ICT Shared Services Agreement and its associated Schedules.

-Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Chief Digital and Information Officer Have authority to bind their member organisation to any decision taken by the HBL ICT Stakeholder Board Senior Information Risk Owner Approve arrangements for the Information Governance Management Framework Senior Information Risk Owner Approval of all full data protection impact assessments following initial screening Head of Information Governance Data Protection Officer Chief Nursing Director Lead for improving the quality of clinical services including responsibilities relating to the Patient Safety Incident Response Standards Patient Safety Incident Response Framework - Oversight Roles and Responsibilities Chief Nursing Director Review, scrutinise and sign of Quality Accounts from providers on behalf of the ICB.
-Regulation 8, NHS (Quality Accounts) Regulations 2010 Chief Nursing Director Lead for: Children & young people (aged 0-25), Transforming care, Local maternity & neonatal system, Children and young people with special educational needs & disabilities (SEND), Safeguarding (all age) including looked after children, Down Syndrome (all-age), Learning disabilities and SRO for LeDeR programme Infection prevention and control Chief Medical Director or Chief Nursing Director Approval of all quality impact assessments Chief Primary Care Officer Primary Medical Services functions delegated by NHS England, Delegation Agreement in respect of Primary Medical Services between NHS England and NHS
+Individual Board member, employee or group Decisions and functions delegated to the individual or group Reference Chief Digital and Information Officer Have authority to bind their member organisation to any decision taken by the HBL ICT Stakeholder Board.
+Senior Information Risk Owner Approve arrangements for the Information Governance Management Framework.
+Senior Information Risk Owner Approval of all full data protection impact assessments following initial screening.
+Head of Information Governance Data Protection Officer Chief Nurse Lead for improving the quality of clinical services including responsibilities relating to the Patient Safety Incident Response Standards.
+Patient Safety Incident Response Framework - Oversight Roles and Responsibilities Chief Nurse Review, scrutinise and sign off Quality Accounts from providers on behalf of the ICB.
+Regulation 8, NHS (Quality Accounts) Regulations 2010 Chief Nurse Lead for: Children & young people (aged 0-25), Transforming care, Local Maternity & Neonatal System, Children and young people with special educational needs & disabilities (SEND), Safeguarding (all age) including looked after children, Down Syndrome (all-age), Learning disabilities and SRO for LeDeR programme, Infection prevention and control.
+Chief Medical Director or Chief Nurse Approval of all Quality Impact Assessments.
+Chief of Primary Care Primary medical services functions delegated by NHS England.
+Delegation Agreement in respect of Primary Medical Services between NHS England and NHS